Mindvalley

 Since our content is often branded and users search by terms or topics, I proposed using semantic search to surface the most relevant content within a combined quick search result that’s sorted by relevancy.

-EM mentions that for now we can’t display mixed results in quick search and search for lessons due to technical constraints.
+EM informs us that, for now, we cannot display mixed results in the quick search and search for lessons due to technical limitations.

 Next iteration